podio/podio-dotnet/README.markdown

 About
 =====

-This is the .NET Client for accessing the Podio API.
+This is the development version of .NET Client for accessing the Podio API.

 Installation
 -------